IMCAG/eslint-plugin-imc/docs/rules/ifelse-brace-style.md

-# Analyzes an if/else construct on its complexity and allows less line breaks (simple if/else) or requires more (if/else/if). (ifelse-brace-style)
+# Analyzes an if/else construct on its complexity and allows less line breaks (simple if/else) or requires more (if/else/if). (brace-style)

 Please describe the origin of the rule here.